Fithos/tgp/README.md

 ## Post-processing and Characterization

-This release comes with tools to further process the files resulting from the *tgp* analysis, with the objective to both getting more accurate measurement and helping the user to characterize tasks as either fine- or coarse-grained.
+This release comes with tools to further process the traces produced by the *tgp* analysis, with the objective of aggregating tasks, discarding GC collections, and helping the user to characterize tasks as either fine- or coarse-grained.

 ### Post-processing

 Post-processing allows the user to further filter the results produced by the *tgp* analysis: in particular, the user can aggregate tasks and filter out context-switches and CPU utilization measurements obtained during garbage collection activity.
 Post-processing tools can be found in the *post-processing/* directory.

-#### Tasks Aggregation
+#### Task Aggregation

 Some tasks may be *nested*, i.e., they fully execute inside the dynamic extent of the execution method of another task, which is called *outer task*.
 Since the nested and outer tasks cannot execute in parallel, as a general rule nested tasks are aggregated to their outer task, resulting in a single larger task.
 If the outer task is itself nested, then it is recursively aggregated until a non-nested task is found.
+Task aggregation is performed on nested tasks if one of the following conditions is true:
+1. the outer task is not a thread
+2. the outer task is a thread and both the following conditions are true:
+    * the nested task has not been submitted
+    * the nested task is created and executed by the same thread

 To perform tasks aggregation on a tasks trace, enter the following command:

 `./post-processing/aggregation.py path/to/tasks.csv`

-The directory *post-processing/tests-aggregation/* contains several tests for the aggregation tool.
-For example, by running the test *test_valid_chain.csv*, the output should be the following:
+The directory *post-processing/tests-aggregation/* contains several tests for the aggregation tool: documentation on them can be found at *post-processing/tests-aggregation/documentation.txt*.
+For example, by running the test *post-processing/tests-aggregation/test_valid_chain.csv*, the output should be the following:

 ```
 ID,Class,Outer Task ID,Execution N.,Creation thread ID,Creation thread class,Creation thread name,Execution thread ID,Execution thread class,Execution thread name,Executor ID,Executor class,Entry execution time,Exit execution time,Granularity,Is Thread,Is Runnable,Is Callable,Is ForkJoinTask,Is run() executed,Is call() executed,Is exec() executed
 6,C6,0,1,0,cl,n,1,etc,etn,1,ec,150,155,130,T,F,F,F,F,T,F
 ```

+Because in the test trace *test_valid_chain.csv* all outer tasks are either not threads or are threads and both nested tasks are valid, all tasks are aggregated into one single task.

-**Note: more details on the tool and its parameters can be found at post-processing/aggregation.py in the documentation section.**
+**Note:** more details on the tool and its parameters can be found at post-processing/aggregation.py in the documentation section.

 #### Garbage Collection Filtering